Maine Covered Bridges

 Guide to Finding Maine’s Covered Bridges

 For a glimpse of living history, visit a Maine Covered Bridge.
-The first Maine bridge ever built is considered to be an open structure that crossed the Kennebec River at August.
-The bridge was constructed in the mid 1700’s.
+The first Maine bridge ever built is considered to be an open structure that crossed the Kennebec River in Augusta.
+The bridge was constructed in the mid-1700s.
 The covered bridge which replaced this bridge was built in 1819 and is recognized by many as Maine’s first covered bridge.
-The last covered bridge built in Maine which still survives in the Watson Settlement Bridge built in Littleton, Maine in 1911.
+The last covered bridge built in Maine still survives in the Watson Settlement Bridge built in Littleton, Maine in 1911.
 We hope you enjoy visiting Maine’s remaining covered bridges.

-Ask us about Maine Covered Bridges or share comments.
-To feature your Maine business, contact us.
+Ask us about Maine Covered Bridges, or to feature your Maine business, contact us.

 Maine Covered Bridges